Culture Shock in Austria

 The language barrier might well prove to be the greatest challenge facing expats moving to Austria.
-The official language of Austria is German; however, Austrian German differs greatly from what is spoken north and east of the border and is full of regional particularities.
-Learning some basic words and phrases – or even better, enrolling in a language class – will help expats with integrated into the culture; especially since Austrians are famous for starting up conversations with strangers on the street or in train compartments.
+The official language of Austria is German; however, Austrian German differs greatly from what is spoken north and east of the border, as Austria is full of regional particularities.
+Learning basic words and phrases – or even better, enrolling in a language class – will help expats integrate into Austrian culture.

 While many Austrians know some English, they often hesitate to speak English unless it is necessary for foreigners to communicate with them.
 However, expats will be relieved to know that English is widely spoken in the business world in Austria, especially in the larger urban centres.

 That said, it is important to realise that not all Austrians speak English.
 For example, the person who sells internet packages to a new arrival might speak fluent English, but then the installer who comes to set it up in the home may not.
 In addition, most cashiers speak some English, but it’s nonetheless a good idea to learn the German numbers in advance.

 Attitude toward foreigners in Austria

 Austrian people are quite friendly and foreigners are typically received with a warm welcome.
 Despite this, Austrians tend to lead more private personal lives.
 It can be difficult to make friends with locals unless one interacts with them on a daily basis at work or as part of a recreational activity.